jaimewai/jaimewai/README.md

 # jaimewai.github.io
+personal website;
-personal website; a work in progress!
+my first one so it is still a work in progress!